mckennalab/Circuitseq/README.md

   	- `sample`: the sampleID, which can be a plasmid name or a alphanumeric code (_no_ special characters or spaces)
   	- `reference`: you can provide the location where the known fasta reference is located.
 Due to some Nextflow weirdness, this can't be directly in the run directory (but a subdirectory like ./references/ is fine).
 If you have a reference, this is worth setting up, it will allow the Circuit-seq pipeline to do quality assessment on the assembly and give you aligned BAM files even when the assembly fails.
 If you don't have a reference simple fill in this column with `NA`.

-3. Create a copy of the `run_nf.sh` shell script found in the pipelines directory and modify the following parameters:
+3. Create a copy of the `run_nf.sh` shell script found in either one of the [example data](https://github.com/mckennalab/Circuitseq/tree/main/example_data) directory and modify the following parameters:
     - Path to nextflow if it is not in your path
     - Path to the CircuitSeq.nf pipeline file found in /pipelines
     - Path to the nextflow.config file found in /pipelines